wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 </tr>
 <tr>
 <td markdown="span">Runtime metrics</td>
-<td markdown="span"> SDKs that automatically collect and report metrics from your application's runtime system.
+<td markdown="span"> SDKs that automatically collect and report metrics and histograms from your application's runtime system.
 The specific metrics depend on the programming language.</td>
 </tr>
 </tbody>
 </table>